 Cornell researchers adhere to many policies, guidelines, and codes that are important to conducting research at Cornell University.
-The Vice Provost for Research is the executive responsible for a number of the policies.
+The Vice President for Research and Innovation is the executive responsible for a number of the policies.
 Some of them are included here.

 Free and Open Research

 - Use of University Facilities for Research and Other Purposes

 Financial Conflicts of Interest Related to Sponsored Research, Extension, and Non-Sponsored Research Activities

 - Financial Conflicts of Interest Related to Research Policy

 - Annual Discolsure Statement of External Interests and Time Commitments

 - Guidance on Consulting and Other External Engagements by Faculty